-Section S7 requires the city to do the following:
+Section S7 of the Phase II NPDES permit requires the city to do the following:

 - If the applicable TMDL is listed in Appendix 2 of the permit, comply with specific requirements identified in the Appendix which are typically additional or enhanced conditions to the SWMP components. - If the applicable TMDL is not listed in Appendix 2, compliance with the rest of the permit will constitute compliance with the TMDL.